A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization

-{ A step-search sequential quadratic programming method is proposed for solving nonlinear equality constrained stochastic optimization problems.
+A step-search sequential quadratic programming method is proposed for solving nonlinear equality constrained stochastic optimization problems.
 It is assumed that constraint function values and derivatives are available, but only stochastic approximations of the objective function and its associated derivatives can be computed via inexact probabilistic zeroth- and first-order oracles.
-Under reasonable assumptions, a high-probability bound on the iteration complexity of the algorithm to approximate first-order stationarity is derived.
+Under reasonable assumptions, a high probability bound on the number of iterations that the algorithm requires to reach a first-order $\varepsilon$-stationary iterate is derived, where $\varepsilon$ is lower bounded by a positive quantity dictated by the noise level of the inexact probabilistic zeroth- and first-order oracles.
 Numerical results on standard nonlinear optimization test problems illustrate the advantages and limitations of our proposed method.